-CONSULTANT will analyze StreetLight or Replica location based probe data to report pedestrian, bicycle, and vehicular activity throughout the study area.
+CONSULTANT will analyze StreetLight or Replica location-based probe data to report pedestrian, bicycle, and vehicular activity throughout the study area.
 This resource will be also used to provide origin-destination data, demographic and trip statistics, and to guide the alternatives definition process.

-Deliverables: Findings and graphics will be used in Existing Conditions Report and in Draft and Final Study Report
+Deliverables: Findings and graphics will be used in Existing Conditions Report and in the Draft and Final Version of the Trail Study Report.